mrgudenheim/FFTorama/README.md

 # Notes
 - Animations only interpret the following opcodes:
 	- LoadFrameAndWait
 	- QueueSpriteAnim - Location of weapon and effect sheets are set in the settings panel
 	- LoadMFItem, UnloadMFItem, MFItemPosFBDU - Item to load is set in the settings panel
 	- Move operations
 	- SetLayerPriority
 	- SetFrameOffset
 	- FlipHorizontal
 	- Wait
 	- WaitForInput, WeaponSheatheCheck1, and WeaponSheatheCheck2 - These are interpreted as a fixed delay (in frames) set in the settings panel
 - There may be alignment errors on frames that use rotation
 - Does not handle transparency
+- Submerged depth 2+ does not work correctly (yet)
+- Right-facing frames will not be correct for frames that translate or rotate, e.g. wep attacks
 - Looks up SP2 graphics in extended spritesheets or separate spritesheet - settings to use animation id, frame id, or hardcoded offsets based on animation id (for longer extended spritesheets)
 - If a loaded custom file uses the same name as a vanilla file, the vanilla version will be overridden.
 To get the vanilla behavior back there are two options:
 a) change the name of (or delete) the corresponding file in User/AppData/Roaming/pixelorama/FFTorama.